prometheusresearch/rios/docs/source/web_form_specification.rst

 Identifier
 ----------
-Identifiers are strings that are unique throughout the *entire* context of the Form.
-This string must adhere to the following restrictions:
+Identifiers are strings that adhere to the following restrictions:

 * Consists of 2 or more of the following characters: